 Us BIFFOs are used to hearing this.

-Let’s get one thing straight, Offaly is not now, nor will it ever be Ireland’s number 1 holiday haven.
+Let’s get one thing straight, Offaly is not, nor will it ever be Ireland’s #1 Holiday Haven.

-But sure look, every county, Offaly & Limerick included, have their pros and cons
+But sure look, every county, Offaly and Limerick included, have their glories.

 #1 Tullamore Dew